-Eating & drinking in Auckland
+Eating and drinking in Auckland

-Venues, facilities & events in Auckland
+Venues, facilities and events in Auckland

-Auckland is a great venue for concerts and different types of cultural, music, arts and film festivals.
-A lot of international singers and musicians perform in Auckland.
-Beyoncé even did a bungy jump from the Sky Tower while she was here!
+Spark Arena hosts many international singers and bands – Beyoncé even did a bungy jump from the Sky Tower while she was here!

-What to see in the Auckland region
+What to see and do in the Auckland region

 Why learn English in Auckland?